 We combine the Patient Core Concepts with the evidence-based model of Intuitive Eating and the addition of therapeutic modalities including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Treatment (DBT), and Acceptance Commitment Therapy (ACT).

-Medical internists complete a thorough patient physical including a comprehensive review of medication and collaborates with the psychiatrist on any medical issues contributing to the patient’s psychiatric illness.
+Medical internists complete a thorough physical evaluation for each patient, including a comprehensive review of the patient’s existing medications.
+The medical internist also collaborates with the patient’s psychiatrist to address medical issues that may contribute to the patient’s eating disorder.